 C/N test levels for 2E and 2F were minimum 10.7db on transponder 10773H, maximum 14.6db on 12581V.

 The upside down mode is also very useful for motorised systems, very easily installed, only requirement is for a horizontal pole in the base bracket, the zero reference position setting is done in an instant with an elevation guide which should result in good signal levels at limit settings.
-To obtain this reference elevation go to any website or app lke dishpointer, select the satellite at 0.8 west, put in you latitude and longitude details and the elevation will be given.
+To obtain this reference elevation go to any website or app like Dishpointer, select the satellite at 0 East (Syracuse 3A), put in you latitude and longitude details and the elevation will be given.
 If you have a computer programme for the elevation calculation you can ask for an imagiary satellite at 0.1 degrees west.
 The larger dish behind the 80cm motorised unit is a 1.2M test rig looking at Arabsat 26E to check frame rigidity and wind resistance over a long period of time as the dish flexes easily, hence the storm bars which are just visible.

 Another useful aid is a set of 11 hardboard triangles each with a base